fleetdm/fleet/articles/how-osquery-can-help-cyber-responders.md

 ## Simplifying endpoint visibility with osquery and Fleet

-Incident responders’ jobs are much more manageable,@laur and their companies are safer when they can query every device connected to their network.
+Incident responders’ jobs are much more manageable, and their companies are safer when they can query every device connected to their network.

 Open-source and deployable on macOS, Windows, Linux, and Chromebook devices and servers, osquery agents can meet their challenges.